nihilkrishnan/BASIC-ANDROID-_EX_01/README.md

-# Ex.No:1 Implementation of a Hello world Activity using all lifecycles methods using Android Studio.
+# BASIC-ANDROID-_EX_01_Implementation of a Hello world Activity using all lifecycles methods using Android Studio.

 ## AIM: